 Students are expected to pay the preliminary semester bill prior to the payment deadline.
 It’s considered “preliminary” because the balance could change if course registration and/or financial aid offers change before the end of the add/drop period.

-You can view the preliminary semester bill on the HCC student portal on the Business Office tab.
+You can view the preliminary semester bill on the HCC student portal on the Student Accounts tab.
 Note that you may have to adjust “Semester Settings” to view the upcoming semester.
 Click here to view charges you may see on your preliminary semester bill.

 Paying your semester bill